DadhSahb/E-learning/README.md

-Run Following commands after cloning:
+Run the following commands after cloning:
-1: npm i (if it not work then try npm i --legacy-peer-deps
+1: npm i (if it not work, then try npm i --legacy-peer-deps)
 2: npm run start

 Screenshots: